The Barn at Reedsford

 Access/boot room with hanging space and bench seating.

 Separate external storage is available in a private lockable outhouse for outdoor gear, fishing rods and bikes.
-An under counter freezer is available in the outhouse.
+There is an under-counter freezer available in the outhouse.

-An adjacent barn provides an indoor games room / catering area with picnic tables, wood burning stove, full size table tennis table, a pool table and table football.
+An adjacent barn provides a communal indoor games room / catering area with picnic tables, wood burning stove, full size table tennis table, a pool table and table football.
 Please note that this is shared with the other holiday properties at Reedsford.

 Private parking directly to the front of the cottage.

 A travel cot and highchair are available on request.

 Three dogs are welcome with a charge of £25 per dog.
 Dogs should be clean and dry before access into the wider property.
 Dogs should be kept off the furniture and are not permitted in the bedroom.

 It is very important to note that the area around the property is farmland with grazing animals, and dogs should be carefully supervised and controlled at all times.